 I know my friend’s story is anecdotal, but I’d wager that there are millions of Americans in similar situations.
 And it’s not because they all suck with money, or are poor planners, or should have done something better.
 It’s because there are systems in place that love to keep people trapped in these situations.

-I’d love to say its because of systematic problems, but if you take a step back, you’ll see they aren’t really problems.
+I’d love to say it’s because of systematic problems, but if you take a step back, you’ll see they aren’t really problems.
 The system is the way it is by design.
 There are structures in place designed to keep people trapped in their jobs.
 People stuck in the middle class are the best consumers.
 They buy crap they don’t need as an escape from their mundane lives.
-There’s no incentive to change it, to actually help the people feel safe and comfortable, because they are doing exactly what they system wants them to do: working a menial job and buying stuff to fill the empty space in their lives – both of which puts profits into the hands of system architects.
+There’s no incentive to change it, to actually help the people feel safe and comfortable because they are doing exactly what the system wants them to do: working a menial job and buying stuff to fill the empty space in their lives – both of which puts profits into the hands of system architects.

 In my opinion as an amateur (AKA wannabe with absolutely no credentials) anthropologist, there are a few structures in place that are keeping people stuck in this insidious middle-class trap.